 Getting denied on a flight just because your outfit doesn’t match the airline’s dress code must be about the silliest reason to miss your flight.
 In 2017, United Airlines denied boarding to two standby passengers for wearing leggings.
 Don’t be that person!
 Read my post on staff travel dress codes around the world before you get dressed!

 Don’t leave the gate until the plane has pushed back and is taxiing away!
 I can think of at least three times in my non-rev travels when doing just that landed me a seat on a full flight.
-The last time, on a trip from Seattle to Paris, my travel companion and I were at the bottom of a list of 20 or so non-rev standbys on an oversold (by 15) flight.
-At about 10 minutes prior to door closure, the gate staff told all non-revs to head to the service center and get relisted for the next day’s flight.
-We stayed put and at the last second there were two no-shows and we were rushed on and quickly seated… In two business class seats!
+The last time, on a trip from Seattle to Paris, my travel companion and I were at the bottom of a list of 20 non-rev standbys on an oversold (by 15) flight.
+About 10 minutes prior to door closure, the gate staff told all non-revs to head to the service center and get relisted for the next day’s flight.
+We stayed put, and at the last second, there were two no-shows, and we were rushed on and quickly seated… In two business class seats!

 You found your destination, packed your bag, got a Lonely Planet… It’s time to get you there!
 Even if you have chosen an off-peak period to travel, your flights may well be overbooked.
 Obviously, you don’t want to spend the night on an airport bench.
 Luckily, you’ll most probably have multiple options to get to your destination.
 So how do you get to know your odds of getting on the flight?
 That’s where StaffTraveler comes in!